 To conclude, sustainability and e-commerce do not automatically exclude each other and can go hand in hand.
 All the above mentioned companies are proving that there are many ways in which the negative impact in e-commerce can be lowered or even cut to zero.
 We should be very proud of these best-in class.
 Find your inspiration and start leading the way towards sustainable e-commerce!

 Want to know more about the Belgian e-commerce landscape?
-Have a look at our Belgian Online Shopping report.
+Have a look at our latest Belgian Online Shopping report.